 BLE Record of Decision Signed by FTA December 2011.pdf

 Light Rail Stations

-Eleven light rail stations are proposed for the LYNX Blue Line Extension rapid transit alignment based on initial identification in the Major Investment Study (MIS) completed in 1998 and further studies during the current Preliminary Engineering study phase.
+Eleven light rail stations are proposed for the LYNX Blue Line Extension rapid transit alignment based on initial identification in the Major Investment Study (MIS) completed in 1998 and further refinements in the Preliminary Engineering study phase.
 Station locations are based on access, site characteristics, compatibility with surrounding development, potential development and public comments.
 Most stations will be serviced by CATS' bus network.

 All stations will have canopy coverage, covered ticket vending machines (TVMs), system and area maps, train and bus schedules, public art, bicycle storage, benches, trash receptacles and security features.